-presence of the interviewer).
+Figure 1 shows the findings of the OLS regression models in which the effects of priming on preferences for inequality are reported for the two conditions (with and without the presence of experimenter).
 The graph displays the change in the Gini coefficient in percentages (see Table A2 in the Appendix for the regression coefficients).

-Figure 2: Change in Gini in percent by interviewer presence

-Source: "Experiment on the influence of cooperative relationships on justice evaluations."
-Own calculations.
-DOI: 10.4119/UNIBI/SFB882.2012.1
+Figure 1: Change in Gini in percent by interviewer presence and non presence.
+Based on OLS regression coefficients with 90% Confidence intervals.
+N (with interviewer) = 63; N (without interviewer) = 77 Source: "Experiment on the influence of cooperative relationships on justice evaluations."